SwiftedMind/Queryable/README.md

 }
 ```

 The idea is that this `query()` method would suspend the current task, somehow toggle the presentation of the alert and then resume with the result, all without us ever leaving the scope.
-The entire user interaction with the UI is contained in this single method call.
+The entire user interaction with the UI is contained in this single line.

 And that is exactly what `Queryable` does.
 It's a property wrapper that you can add within any SwiftUI `View` to control view presentations from asynchronous contexts.
 Here's what it looks like: